-Lessonly is really more for people who want to build out concrete courses, especially if they are tied to compliance.
+Lessonly by Seismic is really more for people who want to build out concrete courses, especially if they are tied to compliance.
 Think more of lesson libraries than playbooks.

-You can really build out a clear path for advancement with Lessonly, which can be important on day one.
+You can really build out a clear path for advancement with Lessonly by Seismic, which can be important on day one.
 As another user told us, they’ve been able to train technicians quicker and keep them around longer.

 “Just laying out the expectations and any limitations on the front end has maybe increased confidence and satisfaction of how people move up and get paid more.”